-Inclusion criteria were a) treatment involving a drug or biologic; b) at least one research site in US, Canada, EU, UK, or Australia, and c) involving an intervention that is purportedly disease modifying or that targets a symptom regarded as a proxy for disease modification.
-We excluded trials where: a) the primary purpose was diagnostic or screening; b) trials were preceded by a phase 3 or 4 trial that started >1 year earlier.
+We included trials that: a) tested a drug or biologic; b) had at least one research site in US, Canada, EU, UK, or Australia; and c) involved an intervention that was purportedly disease modifying or that targeted a symptom regarded as a proxy for disease modification typically used as a primary outcome in P3 trials.
+We excluded trials where: a) the primary purpose was diagnostic or screening; or b) trials were preceded by a phase 3 or 4 trial that started >1 year earlier (see supplemental methods for full inclusion and exclusion criteria).

-We first searched for phase 3 trial publications on ClinicalTrials.gov.
-When publications were not linked, we conducted searches on Google Scholar and OVID (MEDLINE and EMBASE).
-If we were unable to find any publications, we used results deposited on ClinicalTrials.gov.
+We searched for phase 3 trial publications on ClinicalTrials.gov, Google Scholar, MEDLINE and EMBASE.
+If we were unable to find any publication, we used results deposited on ClinicalTrials.gov for our analysis.

 Matching Phase 3 Trials to Prior Phase 2 Trials

-For every phase 3 trial in our sample, we searched for “matched” phase 2 trials.
-A phase 3 trial was considered to have a phase 2 match if: 1) if it investigate the same treatment in the same condition and 2) the phase 2 started at least one year earlier than the phase 3 trial Potential matches were sought using references in phase 3 trial publications, ClinicalTrials.gov, and @accessFDA searches.
-When we could not find any matched phase 2 trials, corresponding authors of phase 3 trial results were queried.
+For every phase 3 trial in our sample, we searched for “matched” phase 2 trials using references in published phase 3 trials, by searching ClinicalTrials.gov, and using Drugs@FDA (for drugs that received approval).
+A phase 2 trial was considered to match a phase 3 trial in our sample if: 1) it investigated the same treatment in the same condition and 2) the phase 2 trial started at least one year earlier than the phase 3 trial.
+When we could not find any matched phase 2 trials, corresponding authors of phase 3 trial results were queried by email.

 Extractions

-We extracted from each phase 3 in our sample it’s completion status, primary outcome positivity status, the proportion of patients who withdrew due adverse events in each arm, approval status for any indication at the time of trial indication, funding (industry vs non-industry), and phase (2/3 or 3).
+We extracted the following items from phase 3 trials: a) completion status; b) the outcome on the primary endpoint; c) the proportion of patients who withdrew due adverse events in each arm; d) the approval status of the experimental treatment in any indication at the time of trial indication; e) funding (industry or non-industry); and f) phase (2/3 or 3).

-We extracted the following items from all P2 trials that were deemed matches for phase 3 trials: [nothing extracted at all?].
-We also determined the positivity status of all matched phase 2 trials based on whether trials a) used a primary clinical or reasonably validated efficacy surrogate endpoint, and b) whether the trial was deemed to have refuted the null hypothesis on the primary endpoint.
-Neurologist co-authors (initials) and additional neurologists provided input on whether surrogates were reasonably validated.
+We extracted the following items from all matched phase 2 trials: a) whether the primary endpoint was a clinical or a reasonably validated efficacy surrogate endpoint; and b) the outcome on the primary endpoint.
+Neurologist co-authors (EA and LS) and additional neurologists provided input on whether surrogates were reasonably validated.

 Prevalence of Phase 3 Bypass

-Our primary outcome was the prevalence of P2 bypass across all neurological indications in our sample.
-We calculated the proportion of phase 3 trials that were launched using three different levels of evidence: 1) Preceded by a P2 trial that was positive on a primary clinical or validated surrogate endpoint; 2) Preceded by an P2 that provided evidence other than that from primary efficacy result (Ambiguous).
-This category was split into two: a) Preceded by a P2 trial that was non-positive on clinical or validated surrogate endpoints and b) Preceded by a P2 trial that investigated proof of concept endpoints, only investigated safety, or used non-validated surrogate endpoints; and 3) phase 3 trials were not preceded by a P2 trial in the same indication with the same drug (“True Bypass”).
-For our purposes, all trials that were not in the first category were deemed to have bypassed P2.
+Our primary outcome was the prevalence of phase 2 bypass across all neurological indications in our sample.
+We calculated the proportion of phase 3 trials that were launched using three different levels of phase 2 evidence: 1) preceded by a phase 2 trial that was positive on a primary clinical or validated surrogate endpoint (“non-bypass”); 2) preceded by an phase 2 that provided evidence other than that from primary efficacy result (“ambiguous”).
+This category was split into: a) preceded by a phase 2 trial that was non-positive on clinical or validated surrogate endpoints (non-positive); and b) preceded by a phase 2 trial that investigated proof of concept endpoints, only investigated safety, or used non-validated surrogate endpoints (“not focused on efficacy”).
+The final category was: 3) not preceded by a phase 2 trial in the same indication with the same drug (“true bypass”).
+For our purposes, all trials that were not in the first category were deemed to have bypassed phase 2.

-We also tested whether P2 bypass was associated with industry funding or the approval status of the experimental treatment at the time of trial initiation using a Fisher-exact test.
+We also tested whether phase 2 bypass was associated with phase 3 trial characteristsindustry funding, the approval status of the experimental treatment at the time of trial initiation, or primarily degenerative conditions (Alzheimer's disease, Parkinson disease, amyotrophic lateral sclerosis, Huntington's disease, and progressive multiple sclerosis) using Fisher-exact tests.
+We included two additional post-hoc analyses investigating whether phase 3 sample size or trial duration were greater in phase 3 trials that bypassed phase 2.